benjamin-heasly/geffenlab-ephys-pipeline/pipeline-configurations.md

 Depending on the current processing load on cortex, you might need to select a specific GPU device.
 You can look at GPU device load by running `nvidia-smi`.
 You can list GPU devices and their unique UUIDs with `nvidia-smi -L`.

 You can specify a default `gpu_device` within your Nextflow `.config` file.
-You can also pass a value for `--gpu_device` on the Nextflow command line.
+You can also pass a value for `--gpu_device` on the command line.
 For example:

 ```
-NXF_DISABLE_PARAMS_TYPE_DETECTION=1 ./nextflow-25.04.6-dist \
+cd /vol/cortex/cd4/geffenlab/nextflow/geffenlab-ephys-pipeline/scripts
+conda activate geffen-pipelines

-  -C geffenlab-ephys-pipeline/aind-ephys-pipeline/my-configuration.config \
+python run_pipeline.py \
-  run aind-ephys-pipeline/pipeline/main_multi_backend.nf \
+  --workflow aind-ephys-pipeline/pipeline/main_multi_backend.nf \
+  --config geffenlab-ephys-pipeline/aind-ephys-pipeline/my-aind-configuration.config \
   --params_file geffenlab-ephys-pipeline/aind-ephys-pipeline/my-parameters.json \
-  --gpu_device 2
+  --gpu_device 2 \
   ...
 ```